 In this article, we’ll discuss implementing the NIST Cybersecurity Framework — a tool security leaders can use to foster a definitive, organization-wide understanding of what an organization’s governance considers an acceptable level of risk.

 How Does NIST CSF Support a Culture of Cybersecurity?

 It is not unusual for an organization to have a disconnect between the C-suite and the technical implementation staff concerning risk tolerance.
 And to make things worse, the organization is often unaware it has this problem.
 Unless the entire organization is aligned concerning its risk tolerance level, it’s difficult for security executives to secure budgets that are realistic to the risk associated with the company’s size, industry, or business model.

-However, with a definitive, universal understanding of what an organization’s governance considers an acceptable level of risk in place, it becomes simple for security leaders to acquire the resources needed to improve cyber resilience.
+However, with a definitive, universal understanding of what an organization’s governance considers an acceptable level of risk in place, it becomes simple for security leaders — like you — to acquire the resources needed to improve cyber resilience.

-The Framework provides a common language and methodology for managing cybersecurity risk and helps guide key decisions about risk management activities through the various levels of an organization from senior executives, to business and process level, and implementation as well.
-NIST standards are based on best practices from several security documents, organizations, and publications (e.g. ISO 27001, COBIT 5, etc.).
+The Framework provides a common language and methodology for managing cybersecurity risk and helps guide key decisions about risk management activities through the various levels of an organization, from senior executives to business and process level and implementation teams as well.
+NIST standards are based on best practices from several security documents, organizations, and publications (e.g., ISO 27001, COBIT 5, etc.).

-Because the framework is designed to be outcome-driven (as opposed to prescriptive), it works for organizations of all sizes, industries, and maturities.
-Thus, whether you’re just getting started in establishing a cybersecurity program or you’re already running a fairly mature program, the framework can provide value — by acting as a top-level security management tool that helps assess cybersecurity risk across the organization.
+Because the Framework is designed to be outcome-driven (as opposed to prescriptive), it works for organizations of all sizes, industries, and maturities.
+Thus, whether you’re just getting started in establishing a cybersecurity program or you’re already running a mature program, the Framework can provide value by acting as a top-level security management tool that helps assess cybersecurity risk across the organization.